-To get her to take the bottle more seriously, you don’t want to give it to her every hour.
-Set up a feeding schedule just as you had when she was breastfeeding.
+To get your baby to take the bottle more seriously, you don’t want to give it to them every hour.
+Set up a feeding schedule just as you had when they were breastfeeding.

-If you’ve tried everything else and nothing is working, then offer her a little extra milk, even if it’s not her regular feeding time.
-She could be hitting a growth spurt where she needs a little bit more.
+If you’ve tried everything else and nothing is working, then offer them a little extra milk, even if it’s not her regular feeding time.
+They could be hitting a growth spurt where she needs a little bit more.